Orientation disparity in GaN/graphene/$m$-sapphire: control-based re-examination of thru-hole epitaxy: Results and discussion

 The next question we aimed to answer is whether the dissimilarly oriented GaN domains originated from nuclei with differing orientations on the exposed areas of each $m$-plane sapphire substrate.
 To address this matter, we conducted high-resolution cross-sectional transmission electron microscopy (TEM).
-As illustrated in Fig.~\ref{TEM}, both (100)- and (103)-oriented GaN were found to be in direct contact with the $m$-plane sapphire substrate, indicating that two dissimilarly oriented GaN domains nucleated under the same growth conditions on two $m$-plane sapphire substrates (one bare and the other partly covered with graphene) placed within the same reactor.
+As illustrated in Fig.~\ref{TEM}, both (100)- and (103)-oriented GaN were found to be in direct contact with the $m$-plane sapphire substrate, indicating that two dissimilarly oriented GaN domains nucleated under the same growth conditions on two $m$-plane sapphire substrates (one bare (S1) and the other partly covered with graphene (S2)) placed within the same reactor.
 Notably, the areal fraction of graphene, as shown in the AFM topography, is much less than unity, and graphene is not observed in the high-resolution cross-sectional TEM image.
-Therefore, this result unequivocally demonstrates that dissimilarly oriented domains can nucleate on the same substrate with different graphene coverages (0 and 0.45, respectively), despite the absence of any influence from the potential supposedly induced by graphene.
-Consequently, the presence of dissimilarly oriented domains cannot be attributed solely to the modified potential?i.e., the superposed potential from both graphene and $m$-plane sapphire.
+Therefore, these data show that dissimilarly oriented domains can nucleate on the same substrate with different graphene coverages (0 and 0.45, respectively), despite the absence of any influence from the potential supposedly induced by graphene.
+Consequently, the presence of dissimilarly oriented domains cannot be attributed solely to the modified potential—\textit{i.e.}, the superposed potential from both graphene and $m$-plane sapphire.

-All experimental results, including those from SEM, XRD, and TEM, consistently demonstrate differences in the crystallographic orientation of GaN when grown on m-plane sapphire, with or without the presence of graphene.
-Notably, in the case of GaN growth on substrate II, GaN initially nucleated on the exposed m-plane sapphire substrate before laterally growing over graphene, rather than the other way around.
-Consequently, TEM results clearly suggest that GaN can exhibit varying crystallographic orientations when grown on the same m-plane sapphire substrate under identical growth conditions, depending on whether the substrate is partly covered by graphene as a mask material.
-This phenomenon cannot be attributed to GaN with varying crystallographic orientations being nucleated on graphene due to a modified substrate potential, as previously suggested.\cite{Du-NL-22-8647} Instead, it arises from GaN with different crystallographic orientations directly nucleating on m-plane sapphire.
+All experimental results, including those from SEM, XRD, and TEM, consistently demonstrate differences in the crystallographic orientation of GaN when grown on $m$-plane sapphire, with or without the presence of graphene.
+Notably, in the case of GaN growth on substrate S2, GaN initially nucleated on the exposed $m$-plane sapphire substrate before laterally growing over graphene, rather than the other way around.
+TEM shows that GaN can exhibit varying crystallographic orientations when grown on the same $m$-plane sapphire substrate under identical growth conditions, depending on whether the substrate is partly covered by graphene as a mask material.
+This cannot be attributed to GaN with varying crystallographic orientations being nucleated on graphene due to a modified substrate potential, as previously suggested.\cite{Du-NL-22-8647} Instead, it arises from GaN with different crystallographic orientations directly nucleating on $m$-plane sapphire.